Madeeha-Anjum/django-playground/NOTES.md

 # Django Notes

-Goal is to learn django and build a simple web app in a short time.
+Goal is to learn django and build a simple todo web app in a short time.

 ## Install django and create a project

+**Install**

-1. `pip install django`
+1. Install Django `pip install django`
-2. `cd mysite`
+2. Create a Project `django-admin startproject mysite`
-3. `django-admin startproject mysite`
+3. Cd into the project `cd mysite`

-4. Create an app callled 'todolist' `python manage.py startapp todolist` 5 add it to the settings.py inside the main app under  `INSTALLED_APPS`
+**Run**

+1. python migrate `python manage.py migrate`
+    - notes: this will create a database called db.sqlite3
-5. run the server `python manage.py runserver`
+2. Start the server `python manage.py runserver`
     - notes: this will run the server on port 8000
     - notes: we can change the port by running `python manage.py runserver 8080`

+**Add App**

+1. Create an **app** called 'todolist' in the project `python manage.py startapp todolist`
+2. Add the app to settings.py inside the main app under  `INSTALLED_APPS`

-## models
+## Models

 - each model maps to a database table